Chapter 11:

 He didn’t turn around, but his ears twitched.

 He was obviously smart, and he had a keen sense of business.
-If elves in this world were anything like the ones in the games my father liked, then he could probably use magic very well.
+If elves in this world were anything like the ones in the games my father enjoyed, then he could probably use magic very well.
 He was studious too, and possessed an analytical mind.
+If all of those things were true, then why was he a bartender in a town that was seemingly in the middle of nowhere?

 “Shinko, what are you doing?”
 Vivian was standing near the door.

 “Why are you in this bar?”
-I said, ignoring her comment
+I said, ignoring her comment.

 He didn’t move at all, and the air grew tense.

-It was clear that he was a decent bartender, but the way he acted so… content and confident when he was giving his lesson to me, the way he enjoyed being able to claim victory in a battle of wits; it was obvious that that was his true passion.
+It was clear that he was a decent bartender, but the way he acted so content and confident when he was giving his lesson to me; the way he enjoyed being able to claim victory in a battle of wits; it was obvious that that was his true passion.
+Furthermore, he had been slightly disdainful when I told him that I was a wizard, but when I mentioned being ‘self-taught’ he seemed to gain more respect for me.

-The sound of glass shattering rang throughout the tavern.
+“Why are you working as a bartender instead of being a–” I was interrupted by the sharp sound of glass shattering as it rang throughout the tavern.
 Vivian gasped, and I flinched.

 “Shut up and get out of my tavern, strange priest.”
-He said, quietly, his voice dripping with spite.
+He said, his voice dripping with spite.
 “Come back when your god can help me out of this place.”

+The sun was on its way down as we walked; it was the late afternoon.
 Once we were both outside, Vivian walked me over to a different store that was already closed and we both sat down against its wall.

 “Oh!
 Right, you still haven’t eaten.”
 She looked under her cloak, and I heard the sound of coins clattering together.
 Her face became one of slight concern.